UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 ## 3D Visualizer

-Our field visualizer uses [PyQtGraph's 3D graphics system](https://pyqtgraph.readthedocs.io/en/latest/api_reference/3dgraphics/index.html) to render 3D graphics with OpenGL.
+Thunderscope has a field visualizer that uses [PyQtGraph's 3D graphics system](https://pyqtgraph.readthedocs.io/en/latest/api_reference/3dgraphics/index.html) to render 3D graphics with OpenGL.
 PyQtGraph handles all the necessary calls to OpenGL for us, and as an abstraction, provides a [scenegraph](https://en.wikipedia.org/wiki/Scene_graph) to organize and manipulate entities/objects within the 3D environment (the scene).

 `software/thunderscope/gl` is the main directory for the 3D visualizer.
 The "GL" prefix lets us identify 3D graphics related code and keeps namings consistent with `pyqtgraph.opengl` class names.
 Inside this directory: